 Antecedent interventions minimize challenging behavior by addressing common triggers, setting events, or other precipitating factors.
 Clearly understanding the conditions within which the behavior typically occurs improves the accuracy and effectiveness of your interventions.

-For more information about antecedent interventions, see the post: Using Antecedent Interventions to Minimize Challenging Behaviors on Accessible ABA.
+For more information about antecedent interventions, see the post: Antecedent Interventions: Complete Guide.
 In this post I discuss several effective antecedent interventions as well as when to implement them.

 Here, let’s look at antecedent interventions for Beth: